Arnaiz23/TuManga/README.md

     * Folder that contains the HTML, CSS and JS skeleton
 * Documentation
     * Folder that contains the documentations files of the project
+* Backend
+    * Folder that containes the files of the backend